robtweed/qewd/docker-server-iris-ce-aws/README.md

 # Preparing the EC2 Image

-Once the EC2 instance is up and running, SSH into it as the user *ubuntu*.
+Once the EC2 instance is up and running, you need to:

+- change your IRIS *_SYSTEM* user password
+- enable the C Callin interface

+The easiest way to do both steps is to start the IRIS System Management Portal.
+The first time you start this, you'll be forced to change the password for the *_SYSTEM* user.

+Make sure you change it, for now, to *secret123*

+Next, navigate the System Management Portal menus as follows:

+- System Administration
+  - Security
+    - Services
+      - %Service_Callin: Click on the link, then:

+- Check the *Service Enabled* box and Click *Save*

+Next, SSH into it as the user *ubuntu*.

 Install *subversion*: